muratk5n/thirdwave/en/index.md

 ---

 Serbia is a long-time Russia ally.
-It looks as if the current map was created purposely to cut off Serbia from the Adriatic.
+It looks as if the current map was created to cut off Serbia from the Adriatic.
 Serbia and Montanegro were united before, but Montanegro broke up in 2006.
 Kosovo declared independence in 2008 (which Serbia doesn't recognize).
 Pieces of them got chopped off, year after year.
 They got cucked.

 ```python
 u.sm_plot_yugo1()